 The story is simple.
-A great evil is awakened by a dark cult who threatens to destroy the balance of nature.
-You as a hero name Furwind – cute little fox, is chosen to restore balance to the world.
+A great evil is awakened by a dark cult that threatens to destroy the balance of nature.
+You as a hero name Furwind – a cute little fox, are chosen to restore balance to the world.

-Through your journey on defeating evil powers, our character gains new powers.
+Through your journey of defeating evil powers, our character gains new powers.
 To obtain new powers, you have to beat many ancient tests, which you discover on your path.

 But sometimes you can lose your way, think twice and remember every shortcut.
 A map would be a very useful feature.
 Of course, is not required, but sometimes a large number of roads requires memorizing all places.

-I really enjoyed the boss battles.
+I enjoyed the boss battles because those were offered enjoyable.
 The game offers a nice experience here.
-I do not want to tell you everything, but some elements in which the environment plays an important role and are partly integrated with the opponent who attacks our hero allows us not to be bored [at least for some time].
+I do not want to tell you everything, but some elements in which the environment plays an important role and are partly integrated with the opponent who attacks our hero allow us not to be bored [at least for some time].
 Very important is to be patient and not to rush with everything.

-I forgot to tell you that every time when you have to learn new thing like how to run, jump or how works new element, the game offers you a hint box.
-Just lineup with small info board and everything automatically appears on your screen.
+I forgot to tell you that whenever you have to learn new things like how to run, jump, or how work a new element, the game offers you a hint box.
+Just line up with a small info board and everything automatically appears on your screen.
 This is nice that game offers you an explanation but this doesn’t need to start all the time when you walk through it.
 I understand this as a first-time information box but the second one can be available by pressing an action button on it [or something similar].
-It really interferes with the game when you pass the same place for the second or third time and the information automatically opens.
+It interferes with the game when you pass the same place for the second or third time and the information automatically opens.

 If you sometimes have a problem with controlling your character, you’re not the only one.
-I found that sometimes these feels clumsy.
+I found that sometimes these feel clumsy.
 You just need more practice and everything will be ok.
-But these feeling can be with you for the first level or two.
+But these feelings can be with you for the first level or two.